Last Updated on by

 And though side stitches often seem to be a common ailment among newbies, it turns out no runner is immune to the evil cramp.
 A study done by the Avondale Centre for Exercise Sciences shows that the occurrence of side stitches was unrelated to gender, body type, or running pace.
 Though the study did show that the frequency of side stitches decreased with age.

 But the good news is: the study reports that individuals who trained more frequently reported less instances of experiencing side stitches.

 Since the exact cause of a side stitch is unknown, it can’t exactly be prevented with 100% certainty.
 However, physicians and running coaches have numerous suggestions that may prevent the onset of a side stitch.

-Most experts agree that the frequency of side stitches decreases with experience, so proper endurance training will aid in prevention.
+As mentioned in the study above, most experts agree that the frequency of side stitches decreases with experience.
+In other words, proper endurance training through consistent running will aid in the prevention of side stitches.

 Once I Get a Runners Side Stitch, How Can I Get Rid of It?

 Good news!
 Even though they may feel like they last forever, the truth is side stitches typically do not last long.
 If you experience a runners side stitch, slow down and focus on your breathing.
 Deep, calm breaths help the spasms of the diaphragm subside.
 One technique to focus on your breathing is to exhale through pursed lips, as if you are blowing out a candle.

 Another common method is to exhale as the left foot strikes the ground, instead of the right foot.
 This technique puts less strain on the diaphragm (source).
 Runner’s World recommends stretching: raise the arm of the same side in which you are experiencing the pain, and then lean to the opposite side.
 If nothing else, these techniques will distract you from the side stitch pain until it passes.